chinenual/synergize/docs/dx2syn.md

 Click the `Load/Save` button and select a `Convert DX7` menu item to initiate the conversion.
 On Mac, there's a single option since the Mac file selector allows either folder or file selection.
-On WIndows and Linux there are separate menu items for selecting a folder or selecting an individual SYX file.
+On Windows and Linux there are separate menu items for selecting a folder or selecting an individual SYX file.

 When selecting an individual SYX file, only the voices in that file